Ejipuh/Plantey-Garden/Focus Filters chalkboard and build log.md

 - *I'm adding in skip-friction filters on top of these.
 (That's what is my main aim here.
 Once I have a lightweight version of that, I'll take a break.)*
 - Reference: UI ![[Pasted image 20201208204234.png]]
 - Reference: shortcuts ![[Pasted image 20201208204212.png]]
+- Yoooo.
+So it turns out that this is actively maintained.
+Cool.
+(For Linux.)
+Still cool.
+-